Roman Romanenko, Russian astronaut

 Roman Romanenko is a Russian cosmonaut, Hero of the Russian Federation (2010).
 On April 19, 2013 he made a spacewalk.

-On May 6, 2010, Romanenko was awarded the Hero of the Russian Federation medal by the decree of the Russian President Dmitry Medvedev.
-He was also awarded the honorary title of Pilot-Cosmonaut of the Russian Federation.
+On May 6, 2010, Romanenko was awarded the Hero of the Russian Federation medal by Dmitry Medvedev.
+Also he was awarded the honorary title of Pilot-Cosmonaut of the Russian Federation.

 Roman is married to Yulia Leonidovna Romanenko (Danilovskaya).
-They have one son.
-His hobbies include underwater hunting, tennis, tourism, yachting, volleyball and music.
+They have one a son.
+His hobbies are underwater hunting, tennis, tourism, yachting, volleyball and music.

 Since October 14, 2015 Romanenko is a member of the State Duma of the Russian Federation.

 You know, he is the third hereditary astronaut in the world (the first is Sergei Alexandrovich Volkov, and the second is space tourist Richard Garriott).

 Besides, Romanenko is one of the heroes of the books by Lena De Winne.
 She is the wife of Frank De Winne, an astronaut of the European Space Agency from Belgium, with whom Romanenko made his first space flight from May 27 to December 1, 2009.
 The book Diary Of The Astronaut’s Wife was first written by the author in English, translated into Flemish and French, and only later published in Russian.

 During the second flight Lena De Winne wrote a children’s book My Father Is An Astronaut: A True Story About How Roman Romanenko and clown Klepa Flew Into Space.